 We were delighted to welcome participants to the first of three workshops at the Thackray Medical Museum, Leeds with the aim to explore innovation in ‘advanced’ wound care in the wider context of the history and sociology of wound care.

 Discussions at this first workshop focused on which health professions, patients and industries have been involved in the development of wound care in the UK and their field of interaction.
 The nursing/doctor division, the development of materials, the role of industry, the changing demographic of patients and the introduction and development of the NHS are all important factors.

 The workshop started with an exploration of the Thackray museums artifacts relating to woundcare throughout history

-We had a number of interesting and stimulating presentations and provocations provoking discussion about:
+We had a number of interesting and stimulating presentations and provocations.

 The discussions were captured in art form by Tom Bailey our Graphic artist.

 Objects from the Thackray collection and milestones in the wounds timeline, Catherine Robins, Mary Madden, James Stark